arafatjamil01/vim-learning/README.md

 - y5w - yank 5 words
 - yiw - yank inner word
 - yi) - copy everything up to this bracket

+### Indentation and Shifting

+- \> shift right the selected block
+- \< - shift left the selected block
+- = - indent the selected block
+- \>> & << - Shift the line where cursor is
+- == - Indent the line where cursor is
+- gg=G - Indent the whole file, gg for navigating to beginning of the file, then indent (=) up to G which means end of file

+### Others

+zz - center selected line, even if the cursor is in the end of file, that will show centered on the screen.